agvpa01/vpa-shopify-products-api/static/page-19.md

 ## Description

-VPA® Batch-Tested Bussin Intra is a premium intra-workout supplement formulated to support hydration, endurance, and muscle recovery during intense training.
+HASTA - VPA® Batch-Tested Bussin Intra is a premium intra-workout supplement formulated to support hydration, endurance, and muscle recovery during intense training.
 Powered by a 2:1:1 ratio of Branched-Chain...

 ## Pricing